Inwood, Manhattan

-Inwood is a neighborhood in the New York City borough of Manhattan, at the northern tip of Manhattan Island, in the U.S. state of New York.
+Inwood is a neighborhood in the New York City borough of Manhattan, at the northern tip of Manhattan Island.
 It is bounded by the Hudson River to the west, Spuyten Duyvil Creek and Marble Hill to the north, the Harlem River to the east, and Washington Heights to the south.

 Inwood is part of Manhattan Community District 12, and its primary ZIP Code is 10034.
 It is served by the 34th Precinct of the New York City Police Department and Engine Company 95/Ladder Company 36 of the New York City Fire Department.
 Politically, it is part of the New York City Council's 10th district.

 History

+Lenape history

+The north end of Manhattan, with its clam beds, cornfields, and annual fish runs, was described by the National Museum of the American Indian as the "best place to live" on the island before the Dutch and British colonists arrived in the 17th century.
+There was a large Lenape town straddling the Manhattan and Bronx sides of what is now called the Harlem River.
+Shorakapkok means 'sitting-down place' in the Munsee language.

 Colonial history

 On May 24, 1626, according to legend, Peter Minuit, the director general of the Dutch colony of New Netherland, bought the island from the indigenous Lenape people for 60 Dutch guilders and, the story goes, some trinkets.
 On the southern tip of the island Minuit founded New Amsterdam.
 A plaque (on a rock) marking what is believed to be the spot of the sale is in Inwood Hill Park, the only natural forest left in Manhattan.

 During the British occupation of Manhattan in the American Revolutionary War, there was an encampment containing more than sixty huts occupied by Hessian troops between 201st and 204th Streets along Payson Avenue.
 The camp was discovered in 1914 by local archeologist and historian Reginald Bolton after a series of digs around the neighborhood.